 - When packing, pack enough for one meal to avoid contamination

 Potatoes can be frozen raw.
-To do this, you will need to peel your potatoes, blanch it for 3-5 minutes, and then dip it in ice cold water before placing them inside air-tight containers or ziplock bags.
+To do this, you will need to peel your potatoes, blanch them for 3-5 minutes, and then dip them in ice-cold water before placing them inside air-tight containers or ziplock bags.

-As mentioned, this method is not popular to everyone because it changes the texture of the potatoes and the dishes you make it with becomes watery.
+As mentioned, this method is not popular with everyone because it changes the texture of the potatoes, and the dishes you make it with becoming watery.
 As an alternative, it is suggested that you cook potatoes before freezing.

 You can bake your potatoes before freezing.
 In this video, Martha Steward will teach you how to make a perfect potato: